 This allows those molecules to move more freely and break the intermolecular bonds that hold them together, thus escaping from the solution.
 That’s why the solubility of gases decreases as temperature rises.

-The temperature dependence of gases’ solubility of water has a direct implication on the lives of aquatic creatures.
-You see, aquatic creatures like fish need oxygen for survival, and they get it from the water they live in by absorbing the dissolved oxygen (in water) through their gills.
-Given that oxygen is more soluble in colder waters, it’s crucial that the temperature does not rise beyond a certain limit.
+The temperature dependence of gases’ solubility in water directly impacts the lives of aquatic organisms.
+As you see, aquatic organisms like fish need oxygen for survival, and they get it from the water they live in by absorbing the dissolved oxygen in the water through their gills.
+As oxygen is more soluble in colder waters, the temperature mustn’t rise above a certain limit.

-However, that’s exactly what’s happening these days, largely due to human activities.
-Power plants, for example, discharge huge volumes of hot water into large bodies of water, which then raise the temperature of water and drastically impact aquatic life.
-That’s one very undesirable outcome of such temperature dependence of gas solubility.
+But that is precisely what is happening these days, largely because of human activity.
+Power plants, for example, discharge huge amounts of hot water into large bodies of water, which then raise the water temperature and drastically affect aquatic life, which is a very undesirable result of such temperature dependence on gas solubility.

-Although liquids and solids exhibit practically no change of solubility with a changing pressure of water, gases do.
+Although liquids and solids exhibit practically no solubility change with a changing pressure of water, gases do.
 It has been observed that gases are more soluble in water at higher pressures.
 Carbonated drinks are excellent examples of this phenomenon.

-The simplest way to explain this dependence is that as pressure increases, gas molecules are forced into the solution so that the applied pressure can be relieved.
+The simplest way to explain this dependence is that as pressure increases, gas molecules are forced into the solution to relieve the applied pressure.
 The following image should help to visualize this better:

-Due to the two physical phenomenon we discussed above, tap water becomes a good candidate (if not ideal) to hold dissolved atmospheric gases.
-However, when that water is poured into a glass and left for a few hours at room temperature, its pressure starts to decrease, while its temperature begins to rise.
+Due to the two physical phenomena described above, tap water becomes a good candidate, if not ideal, for holding dissolved atmospheric gases.
+However, when this water is poured into a glass and left at room temperature for a few hours, the atmospheric pressure begins to drop as its temperature begins to rise.

-This makes the dissolved gases in the water come out of the solution and form bubbles on the rough spots on the inside of the glass.
-Since the temperature shift is not that rapid (meaning that the water doesn’t go from chilled to searing hot in a few minutes), it takes a few hours before the bubbles start to appear on the glass.
+As a result, the dissolved gases in the water escape from the solution and form bubbles in the rough areas inside the glass.
+As the temperature does not change so quickly, it takes a few hours for the bubbles to appear on the glass.